Pythagoras: Communal lifestyle

 Both Plato and Isocrates state that, above all else, Pythagoras was known as the founder of a new way of life.
 The organization Pythagoras founded at Croton was called a "school", but, in many ways, resembled a monastery.
 The adherents were bound by a vow to Pythagoras and each other, for the purpose of pursuing the religious and ascetic observances, and of studying his religious and philosophical theories.
 The members of the sect shared all their possessions in common and were devoted to each other to the exclusion of outsiders.
 Ancient sources record that the Pythagoreans ate meals in common after the manner of the Spartans.
 One Pythagorean maxim was "koinà tà phílōn" ("All things in common among friends").
-Both Iamblichus and Porphyry provide detailed accounts of the organization of the school, although the primary interest of both writers is not historical accuracy, but rather to present Pythagoras as a divine figure, sent by the gods to benefit humankind.
+Both Iamblichus and Porphyry provide detailed accounts of the organization of the school, although the primary interest of both writers is not historical accuracy, but rather to present Pythagoras as a divine figure, sent by the gods to benefit mankind.
 Iamblichus, in particular, presents the "Pythagorean Way of Life" as a pagan alternative to the Christian monastic communities of his own time.
+For Pythagoreans, the highest reward humans could attain was for their soul to join in the life of the gods and thus escape the cycle of reincarnation.

 Two groups existed within early Pythagoreanism: the mathematikoi ("learners") and the akousmatikoi ("listeners").
 The akousmatikoi are traditionally identified by scholars as "old believers" in mysticism, numerology, and religious teachings; whereas the mathematikoi are traditionally identified as a more intellectual, modernist faction who were more rationalist and scientific.
 Gregory cautions that there was probably not a sharp distinction between them and that many Pythagoreans probably believed the two approaches were compatible.
 The study of mathematics and music may have been connected to the worship of Apollo.
 The Pythagoreans believed that music was a purification for the soul, just as medicine was a purification for the body.
 One anecdote of Pythagoras reports that when he encountered some drunken youths trying to break into the home of a virtuous woman, he sang a solemn tune with long spondees and the boys' "raging willfulness" was quelled.
 The Pythagoreans also placed particular emphasis on the importance of physical exercise; therapeutic dancing, daily morning walks along scenic routes, and athletics were major components of the Pythagorean lifestyle.
 Moments of contemplation at the beginning and end of each day were also advised.